pmcclay/hc05_baudat/README.md

 Written for the Arduino "IDE".

 This README will often use _baudat_ in place of _hc05_baudat_.
 The only collision I found in early 2020 was [Baudat GmbH & Co.
-KG](https://www.baudat.de) who sell badass cable cutters.
+KG](https://www.baudat.de) who sell Teutonic cable cutters.
 This should confuse no one.

 ## Usage

-Upload sketch and connect an HC-05 to serial pins.
+Compile and upload the _baudat_ sketch and connect an HC-05 module to controller board serial pins.
+Maybe build a tidy dedicated device.
+More board & connection info below.

-Connect to HC-05 with a [Bluetooth terminal app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal).
+Pair a Bluetooth device with the HC-05 and connect to it using a [Bluetooth terminal app](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal).
+BLE devices, if any are similar enough for this to work, do not require pairing.

-*baudat* first displays a banner at all supported bit rates.
+_baudat_ first displays a banner at all supported bit rates.
 The one that is readable among other noise tells the currently configured bit rate of the SPP module.
 If that's all you wanted to know then you're done.

 ```
 ##noise##noise##noise##